jason4151/bash/README.md

 # bash
-A collection of Bash scripts and functional examples.
+A collection of Bash scripts and examples.